John Sullivan (general): Congress

-At home Sullivan was a hero.
+At home Sullivan was seen as a hero.
 The New Hampshire legislature selected him as a delegate to the Continental Congress for one year to start in November 1780, against his wishes.
 Although most of the delegates to Congress were new, Sullivan still had opponents there.
 Nonetheless, he accepted the position in order that New Hampshire be represented in the controversy concerning claims to Vermont under the New Hampshire Grants.
 In the absence of other delegates from New Hampshire except the soon to depart Nathaniel Folsom, Sullivan was seated early, on September 11, 1780.
 Immediately, Sullivan and Folsom had to deal with the question of whether Vermont would be part of New York or New Hampshire or would be independent.
 Ultimately, since possible negotiation of Vermont with the British to become a part of Canada was threatened, on August 3, 1781, Sullivan seconded appointment of a committee to negotiate with Vermont on becoming a separate state.

 Congress also had to deal with a financial crisis since the treasury was empty and the Confederation's credit was poor.
 Sullivan served on a committee to deal with this problem.
 In late 1780 or early 1781, Sullivan, who often claimed to be in financial straits, borrowed money from the French minister to Congress, probably with no intent or expectation of repayment.
 Sullivan already supported positions favorable to the French in Congress, but historian Charles Whittemore describes Sullivan's conduct as "ethically obtuse" and as tarnishing his reputation.
 Yet, Sullivan worked to help the country and government on several matters such as seeking French financial support for the United States.

 Later in the year, Sullivan worked to get people appointed as peace negotiators, especially Benjamin Franklin, who were favored by the French because they might not insist on western land claims and thereby help shorten the war by eliminating that issue.
 Of course, Sullivan alone could not have attained results on such matters without majority support.
 One of Sullivan's last acts was to vote for Robert Livingston for appointment to the position of United States Secretary of Foreign Affairs.
 Having been seated early, and having dealt with the matters he believed he was required to deal with, Sullivan resigned from the Congress and departed from Philadelphia on August 11, 1781, a month before the expiration of a one-year term from the date he was seated.

 Later career

 Returning home to New Hampshire, Sullivan was named the state's attorney general in 1782 and served until 1786.
 During this same time he was elected to the state assembly and served as speaker of the House.
 He led the drive in New Hampshire that led to ratification of the United States Constitution on June 21, 1788.
 He was elected president of New Hampshire (now governor) in 1786, 1787 and 1789.
 During his first term as governor, he put down the Exeter Rebellion.
+He was also a candidate for the United States House of Representatives in 1788.